 - Copy of most recent report card.
 Students applying for grade 9 may use their grade 7 final report card.

 - A NON REFUNDABLE $100 application fee

-- If a student’s first language is not English, an ESL test will be required.
+- If a student’s first language is not English, an online ESL test with our ESL Coordinator will be required.
 The results of the ESL test must be received before the application will be reviewed.